thbeucher/thbeucher.github.io/plasticity.md

 <code>**Non-Synaptic Plasticity**</code> : modification of intrinsic excitability of the neuron.
 Excitatory postSynaptic potentials (EPSPs) and Inhibitory postSynaptic potentials (IPSPs).

-Fact : usual Neural Network trained with backpropagation have fixed connections weights that do not change once the training is complete.
+* *Fact* : usual Neural Network trained with backpropagation have fixed connections weights that do not change once the training is complete.
+* *Argument* : in nature, the primary basis for long-term learning and memory in the brain is *synaptic plasticity*

-Task : optimizing through gradient descent not only the base weights, but also the amount of plasticity in each connection.
+* *Challenge* : optimizing through gradient descent not only the base weights, but also the amount of plasticity in each connection.

-Result : fixed parameters obtained but describing how to change each connection over time.
+* *Result* : fixed parameters obtained but describing how to change each connection over time.

 In [[2016](https://arxiv.org/pdf/1609.02228.pdf)] paper they propose a time-dependent quantity for each connection in the network, called the **Hebbian trace** :